 - E. Meetings.
 The Election Commission shall conduct business in open meetings at the Election Service Office or other public location designated by the Commission, provided that the Commission complies with the provisions of L.A.
-25-01 and its subsequent amendments, known as the Cherokee Nation Freedom of Information and Rights of Privacy Act. - F. Compensation.
+25-01 and its subsequent amendments, known as the Cherokee Nation Freedom of Information and Rights of Privacy Act pursuant to policies and procedures developed by the Election Commission, provided that the Commission may attend work sessions in which the duties of the commission are performed, such as reviewing candidate eligibility packets, financial filings, locating and securing precincts, registering voters, assisting in day-to-day operations of the Election Office, preparing election supplies and other miscellaneous duties and may engage in work sessions where no policy decisions were required by a vote of the commission that any action requiring the vote of the body shall be referred to the Commission in an open meeting. - F. Compensation.
 The Election Commission members shall receive stipends or compensation for their services in accordance with their itemized budget approved by the Council. - G. Removal of Election Commission Members.
-An Election Commission member may be removed from office for committing the following acts: - 1) willful neglect of the duties prescribed in this act; - 2) corruption in office; - 3) acting in his or her official capacity while under the influence of alcohol drunkenness; - 4) incompetency, misfeasance, or malfeasance of office; - 5) for any conviction involving moral turpitude committed while in office; - 6) for campaigning for any candidate or measure or who otherwise improperly interferes with or attempts to improperly interfere with the conduct of any election; - 7) violation of any law of the Cherokee Nation that would be a felony in the State of Oklahoma;
+An Election Commission member may be removed from office for committing the following acts: - 1) willful neglect of the duties prescribed in this act; - 2) corruption in office; - 3) Habitual drunkenness; - 4) incompetency, misfeasance, or malfeasance of office; - 5) for any conviction involving moral turpitude committed while in office; - 6) for campaigning for any candidate or measure or who otherwise improperly interferes with or attempts to improperly interfere with the conduct of any election; - 7) violation of any law of the Cherokee Nation that would be a felony in the State of Oklahoma;